dawnofthedebayan/VSSegCode/README.md

 ## 9. License

-This project is licensed under the [License Name], and the details of the license can be found in the "LICENSE" file.

-For any questions or issues, please feel free to contact [Your Contact Information].
+For any questions or issues, please feel free to contact Debayan Bhattacharya (debayan.bhattacharya@tuhh.de).

 ---